Makeover Documentation

 How it Works

-Your Wizards may look different to your Lookups and so on.
-Makeover allows for
+look different to your Lookups and so on.
+Makeover allows for up to 16

-contains all the settings for each kind of screen.
-In addition it contains a complete
+and contains all the settings for each kind of screen.
+In addition it

-the screen.
-Using the screen type (i.e. is it a Browse or a Form, or whatever),
+magic to the screen.
+Using the screen type (i.e. is it a Browse or a Form,

 Adding Makeover to your Application